-The nominee must have a minimum of six years of teaching experience at the University of Iowa and must hold the rank of associate professor, professor, clinical associate professor, clinical professor, associate professor of instruction/practice, or professor of instruction/practice.
+Nominees must have a minimum of six years of teaching experience at the University of Iowa and must hold the rank of associate professor, professor, clinical associate professor, clinical professor, associate professor of instruction/practice, or professor of instruction/practice.
 Nominations of faculty from underrepresented or marginalized populations are encouraged, but underrepresented or marginalized status is not used as a selection criterion.

 - Teaching a variety of courses and students at the undergraduate and graduate/professional levels.

 - Supervising student research and independent study at the undergraduate and graduate/professional levels.

 - Teaching in a variety of course formats, e.g., traditional lecture or seminar courses, lab or workshop-based courses, team-teaching, interdisciplinary teaching, or online teaching.